arishalidev/bizz-cleaners/README.md

 ## Features
-- Showcases the best of Bizz Cleaners work through professional photography and copy
+- Showcases the best of Bizz Cleaners work through professional photography and copywriting
 - Gives users a way to access the online portal
 - Displays business hours and rating information directly from Google business profile
 - Lets user validate zip code before choosing to sign up